City of London Corporation: The Lord Mayor and the Sheriffs

 The ancient and continuing office of Lord Mayor of London (with responsibility for the City of London) should not be confused with the office of Mayor of London (responsible for the whole of Greater London and created in 2000).

+Policy chairman

-The role of Lord Mayor of London is largely ceremonial; the most senior political position on the City of London Corporation is the chair of the policy and resources committee (also called the policy chairman), sometimes described as the "de facto political leader" of the corporation.
+The role of Lord Mayor of London is largely ceremonial.
+Political leadership on the corporation is instead provided by the chair of the policy and resources committee (also known as the policy chairman), who is sometimes described as the "de facto political leader".
 The policy chairman represents the City on the leaders' committee of London Councils, alongside the leaders of the 32 London Boroughs.

+Since 1984, the policy chairmen have been:

 Ceremonies and traditions

 Stuart Fraser, the Corporation's Deputy Policy chairman wrote in 2011 "it is undoubtedly the case that we have more tradition and pageantry than most", for example the yearly Lord Mayor's Show.

 There are eight formal ceremonies involving the Corporation: